Novan1ty/Rune/README.md

 # Rune-Python

 ## Description
+Rune is a bot that jokes around the server and also has a small amount of **"Communication"** commands.

+## About
 **Rune is now a small project for recreating a small amount of commands that i have in my bot named °Mitch°•.**

 Creator: `Novanity#1148`